mutchinick/ai-workflow-architect/README.md

 The CDK will synthesize the stack and may prompt you to approve the creation of IAM roles and policies.
 Accept the changes to proceed.
 The deployment typically takes 4-5 minutes.

 > **NOTE:** After a successful deployment, the script automatically writes the necessary environment variables (like API base URLs) into `.env` files.
 This makes it easy to start testing the system immediately.
-These files are configured for the two testing methods detailed in the upcoming sections: one for the VSCode REST Client and another for an automated script.
+These files are configured for the two testing methods detailed in the upcoming sections: one for the VSCode REST Client and another for the Next.js UI.

 ---